Social issue: Valence issues versus position issues

 A valence issue is a social problem that people uniformly interpret the same way.
 An example of a valence issue is child abuse, which is condemned across several societies.
 A position issue is a social problem in which the popular opinion among society is divided.
 Different people may hold different and strongly-held views, which are not easily changed.
 An example of a position issue is abortion which, in some countries, has not generated a widespread consensus from the public.

-Types of social issues
+Types

 Generic types of social issues, along with examples of each, are as follows:

 Economic issues

 Unemployment rates vary by region, gender, educational attainment, and ethnic group.

 In most countries (including developed countries), many people are poor and depend on welfare.
 In 2007 in Germany, one in six children are poor.
 That is up from only one in seventy-five in 1965.
 War also plays an important role in disturbing the economic status of a country by using money that was intended for welfare.